AI glossary

 Bias

-In machine learning, bias is the error from using a simplified model to represent a complex real-world issue.
+Bias is an error from using a simplified model to represent a complex real-world issue.

 Big Data